Delivering with Impact

 Emma Zangs is a choreographer and communication coach based between London and Norfolk.
 She works with growing and established businesses, from GoCardless to Google.
 Emma lectures at Cass Business School, Cambridge Judge Business School and UCL's Entrepreneurship MSc.

-There are no available videos from "Emma Zangs"
+There are no available Videos from "Emma Zangs"